Prof. Dr. Joël Mesot

 His main research interests are in the field of strongly correlated materials exhibiting close bonds between electrons, spins and lattices, such as superconductors, metal oxides and quantum magnets.
 By means of neutron scattering and ARPES experiments realized at the large-scale facilities SINQ (neutrons) and SLS (light) of PSI, the elementary excitations in relevant compounds can be measured and compared to existing theoretical models.
 The measurements take place at the PSI's large-scale research facilities, at the SINQ Spallation Neutron Source and at the SLS Synchrotron Light Source Switzerland.

 For his research work he was awarded the 1995-IBM prize of the Swiss Physical Society and the 2002-Latsis prize of ETH Zurich.
-From 2003 to 2006 he was chairman of the subcommittee “structural and magnetic excitations” of ILL and since 2003 he is the main Editor of “Neutron News”.
-In 2007 he became chair of the PSI research commission.

 |Publications in||Research Collection – Publication platform of ETH Zurich |

 ETH Library Search Portal (advanced search for name)